issoftwaretools13/repoD/readme.md

 ### Method 11.1: to get the update regarding bootloader flashing, call the function below
     LiveData<FlashingUpdateModel> bootFlashingUpdate = balBTDongleLib.getBootFlashingUpdate(ecuRecord);
     # the parameter is: ECURecord ecuRecord
+    # Note:
-    # Note: call the Method 5 to get ecuRecord
+	1) call the Method 5 to get ecuRecord
+	2) This LiveData method will give you FlashingUpdateModel.
+In FlashingUpdateModel the value of status can be as follows:- "Parsing", "Flashing", "Completed"

 ### Method 12: to get the update regarding flashing of any ECU, call the function below
     LiveData<FlashingUpdateModel> flashingUpdate = balBTDongleLib.getFlashingUpdate(ecuRecord);
     # the parameter is: ECURecord ecuRecord